jina-ai/docs/chapters/tutorials/tutorial_01.rst

 1. Get data
 2. Create Document
 3. Encode data
-4. Query and interprete results.
+4. Query and interpret results.
 In terminal and Jina Box